jxz12/EcoBuilder/README.md

 research TUTORIAL, make score constraint shiny, max instead of min producers or consumers

 are you sure button
+make health go blue if above a super threshold (will need another fill sprite) proper outlining (add another simpler mesh as outline within the same sprite.
+Links can be done in the shader)

 # Menu
 make icons for reversing drag direction